ImpLaughs/Apeiron-Digital-Garden/src/site/notes/Race Information/Orc/Origin of Orc.md

 # Orc
 	"They embody the Wild itself.
 To face an orc is to face nature's wrath.
 Best avoided, but if one cannot...prove your worth and your blood.
-Maybe you'll survive." - Fandel's Guide to Survival
+Maybe you'll survive." - Lyra's Guide to Survival

 [[Race Information/Half-Orc/Origin of Half-Orc|Click for Half-Orc Information]]
 ## Summary